Geek-Estate/horizon-landingpage/_posts/2014-08-05-upside-partnership.md

 If it's not already obvious, I'm not an opportunistic founder.
 I've always known I wanted to start my own company.
 It was a matter of when, not if.
 Building a massive technology business is a crapload of work; I've seen it first hand at Zillow.
 It's not worth putting years of blood, sweat, and tears into building something, simply to make a few bucks.
 I was clear about [my motives with Oh Hey World](http://blog.ohheyworld.com/motives-for-oh-hey-world/), and they haven't changed as we take our [2nd swing at this opportunity with a completely different product](http://www.horizonapp.co/blog/horizon-missed-connections).

 Enabling community, wherever in the world you may be, is a problem worth spending years solving.
-Afterall, the community and people around you are where all of life's magical moments originate.
+After all, the community and people around you are where all of life's magical moments originate.

 ## Summary